seaLevelProjet/seaLevelProjet.github.io/README.md

 - A "triangle" (top left): This triangle represents a coast that is gradually being submerged by water.
 This graph allows to see the rise of the water over time using the temporal slider placed above the visualization.
 Along the slope are placed several large cities in order to observe the cities that will be submerged if the phenomenon continues in this direction.
 By passing over a city you can obtain additional information such as altitude, population,...

-- A streamgraph: This streamgraph makes it possible to visualize both the evolution of the increase in the average temperature on the surface of the globe over time but also the evolution of the average temperature of the Earth thanks to the thickness of the streamgraph.
+- A streamgraph: This streamgraph makes it possible to visualize both the evolution of the increase in the average temperature on the surface of the globe over time but also the evolution of sea level on Earth thanks to the thickness of the streamgraph.
 There is a correlation between sea level and temperature since over the years sea level and temperature increase at the same time.

 # Improvements